-The chicken wonton recipe that I’m sharing here is quite versatile.
-I mean, you can boil the wontons to cook and have them in clear chicken soup.
+The recipe that I’m sharing here is very easy, and the wontons that you create out of it are quite versatile.
+I mean, you can boil the wontons to cook and have them in a clear chicken soup.
 Or, you can deep fry them and enjoy them as crispy snacks.

-Whichever way you want to eat them, I promise you will find it easy and quick to make them.
+Whichever way you want to eat them, I promise you will love these chicken dumplings.

 If I may suggest, try to make these chicken wontons in bulk and freeze them.
 Because they’ll become handy for when you want some light lunch or snacks on busy days.